legendsland/legendsland.github.com/_posts/blog/en/2014-04-16-dont-make-half-promise.md

 Cleaning kitchen is the invisible cost of cooking.
 You only make a half promise to cook yourself if you don't clean the kitchen.

-One friends once told me that when you decided to do a business, you have to consider both the extra cost like transport and the profit of commodity itself.
+A friend once told me that when you decided to do a business, you have to consider both the extra cost like transport and the profit of commodity itself.
 So is cook.
 When you've promised to cook everyday,  cleaning kitchen is your extra cost.
 Promising cooking yourself means you make a promise to clean kitchen.